-If a picture is truly worth a thousand words, then here's an overall visual representation of the Workflow Chart on page - notice that your Workflow centers on creating a Master File.
+If a picture is truly worth a thousand words, then here's an overall visual representation of the Workflow Chart from my Photoshop book (& Class 4) - notice that your Workflow centers on creating a Master File.

 Creating a Master File is NOT for every image: it's for those images that you want to spend time with, doing all that's necessary to make your image "pretty".
-Here's where you pour your artistic "blood, sweat and tears" into your image, using the methods shown in this book.
+Here's where you pour your artistic "blood, sweat and tears" into your image, using the methods shown in my Photoshop book & these seminars.

 What is a "Master File"?
-It's a 16-Bit, un-flattened, un-sharpened, un-cropped, un-resized file designated as such in its file name, all of this discussed later throughout the book.
+It's a 16-Bit, un-flattened, un-sharpened, un-cropped, un-resized file, designated as such in its file name, and saved as a .PSD or .TIFF (all of this is discussed in various Classes).